Starting Over, But Not From Scratch

 TWELVE STEPS AND TWELVE TRADITIONS, p.
 28

 Me-The wonderful thing about meetings is that you hear people put words to what I'm feeling.
 I wouldn't have said I've had crisis of faith.
 But through others I learned I that what I was feeling at times.
 I also saw examples of what people did to help.
-Prayer, gratitude seem to be the constant threads in their successful journey back to faith.
+Prayer, gratitude, and as my sponsor recently reminded me, WORKS seem to be the constant threads in their successful journey back to faith.
 I pray now not only to show reverence for the Rockstar's blessings but to grow my faith.
 It's very hard to trust you'll stay sober in God's hand without it.

 February 3rd reflection